UCSF-CBI/heatmap4/README.md

 After downloading the package, you should have access to a heatmap4 help file as well as example the files that are in this repository.

 # Usage
-After inputting your data set and assigning variables and values as needed, you can call the generate_heatmap function to build a heatmap based on our data set
+After inputting your data set and assigning variables and values as needed, you can call the generate_heatmap function to build a heatmap based on a data set

 ```{r}
 library("heatmap4")